hauze-v/web-dev/mdn-css/styling-text/web-fonts/NOTES.md

   2. Fonts generally aren't free to use.
 You have to pay for them, and/or follow other license conditions such as crediting the font creator in the code (or on your site).
 You shouldn't steal fonts and use them without giving proper credit.

 ## Active learning: A web font example ##

+--- FINDING FONTS ---
+For this example, we'll use two web fonts, one for the headings, and one for the body text.
+To start with, we need to find the font files that contain the fonts. fonts are created by font foundries and are stored in different file formats.
+There are generally three types of sites where you can obtain fonts:
+  * A free font distributor: This is a site that makes free fonts available for download (font squirrel, dafont, and everything fonts).
+  * A paid font distributor: This is a site that makes font available for a charge, such as fonts.com or myfonts.com.
+You can also buy fonts directly from font foundries
+  * An online font service: This is a site that stores and serves the fonts for you, making the whole process easier

+Download two fonts from FontSquirrel and unzip them.
+Copy them into your working directory.

+--- GENERATING THE REQUIRED CODE ---
+  1. Make sure you have satisfied any licensing requirement, if you are going to use this in a commericial and/or Web Project.
+  2. Go to the Fontsquirrel Webfont Generator
+  3. Upload youru two font files using the *Upload Fonts Button*
+  4. Check the checkbox labeled "Yes, the fonts i'm uploading are legally elligible for the web embedding."
+  5. Click *download your kit*.

+After the generator has finished processing, you should get a ZIP file to download -- save it in the same directory as your HTML and CSS.

+--- IMPLEMENTING THE CODE IN YOUR DEMO ---
+Inside the unzipped webfontkit directory  you'll see three useful items:
+  * Multiple versions of each font: (for example .ttf, .woff, .woff2, etc.).
+As mentioned above, multiple fonts are needed for cross browser support - this is Fontsquirrel's way of making sure you've got evrything you need.

+  * A demo HTML file for each font - load these in your browser to see what the font will look like in different usage contexts.

+  * A stylesheet.css file, which contains the generated `@font-face` code you'll need.

+  To implement these fonts in your demo, follow these steps:
+    1. Rename the unzipped directory to something easy and simple, like fonts.
+    2. Open up the stylesheet.css file and copy both the `@font-face` blocks contained inside into your `web-font-start.css` file - you need to put them at the very top, before any of your CSS, as the fonts need to be imported before you can use them on your site.
+    3. Each of the url() functions points to a foint file that we want to import into our CSS - we need to make sure the paths to the files are correct, so add fonts/ to the start of each path (adjust as necessary).
+    4. Now you can use these fonts in your font stacks, just like any web safe or default system font.

+## Using an online font service ##